ibm-cloud-docs/virtual-servers/image-templates-faqs.md

 If you choose to export an image template to {{site.data.keyword.cos_full_notm}}, each block device (or disk) has its own associated file.
 For example, if your image file is named image.vhd, the first block device is exported as image-0.vhd.
 The second block device is exported as image-1.vhd, and so on.
 {: tip}

+## How much does it cost to store an image template?
+{: #how-much-does-it-cost}
+{: faq}

+Image templates are charged at $ 0.25 per GB used during your account's billing cycle.